 Is RPM an anti-fracture membrane over concrete?

-Yes, RPM has been tested and received a “high performance” (the highest possible) classification for anti-fracture over concrete.
+Yes, our electric floor heating mats has been tested and received a “high performance” (the highest possible) classification for anti-fracture over concrete.

-Can any brand of heat wire be used with RPM?
+Can any brand of heat wire be used with your electric floor heating mats?

 Yes, any brand of heat wire can be used with RPM, provided the wire is rated for under tile application.
 RPM is not rated for the type of wire that is specifically designed to be embedded into the middle of a concrete slab.

 Why do I have to wait 28 days after the tile and grout has been installed before I can turn on my floor heat?

 This could accelerate the cure time of the leveling product, tile thinset, and grout which could cause the cement products to lose some of their adhesive qualities and/or get shrinkage cracks in the grout.

 Why do you recommend a 2nd sensor probe for the heat wire thermostat?